School Health / Nurses

 - All prescription medication must be provided in the original prescription container.

-- Over the counter, nonprescription medication, will only require written parental permission via the medication authorization or the backside of the emergency card.
+- Over the counter, nonprescription medication, will only require written parental permission via the Medical Update Form on the Parent Portal.

 - Policy regarding the asthmatic student: